QuarrelsomeDevil17/File-to-Canvas.js-Converter/README.md

 - Large files may take time to process
 - Browser memory limitations for very large images

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## License

 This project is open source and available under the MIT License.

-## Support

-For questions or issues:
-1. Check the browser console for error messages
-2. Ensure your file is in a supported format
-3. Try with a smaller file size if processing fails
-4. Check browser compatibility

-## Future Enhancements

-- [ ] Full Figma API integration
-- [ ] Multiple PDF pages support
-- [ ] SVG file support
-- [ ] Advanced canvas editing tools
-- [ ] Export to multiple formats
-- [ ] Cloud storage integration
-- [ ] Batch file processing
-- [ ] Custom canvas templates